HAEdwin/homeassistant-apsystems_ecu_reader/README.md

 - Why do the ECU values ​​differ from the EMA values?

-EMA does it's own calculations based on data received from the ECU.
-Sometimes data cannot be posted at EMA and data will be corrected in the evening (ECU maintenance period).
-If you want to help solve this issue and do some data analyses, feel free to contact me.
+EMA performs its own calculations based on data received from the ECU.
+Sometimes data cannot be posted to the EMA and the data is corrected in the evening (ECU maintenance period).
+If you would like to help solve this problem and do data analysis, please feel free to contact me.